About Me

 Mark Chen

-I'm an undergraduate student in Theoretical CS at Columbia University, graduating May 2026, with exposure to math and physics as well.
+I received BS in CS (Theory+Systems) from Columbia Engineering in May 2026, with exposures to math and physics as well.

 I'm broadly interested in anything theory-related.
 As of now, I'm actively thinking about: